xtekky/google-login-bypass/README.md

 # Google-login bypass
 Undetecte selenium google login bypass script

+##edit
+ - replace email and password line 6 and 7

 ## Error example
 - This script is going to bypass this login error when using selenium: